50 Interesting Fun Facts to Lighten Up Tax Time

 From 1784 to 1811, the British government taxed hats based on price.
 A stamp was pasted inside the hat, and anyone caught with a stamp-less hat had to pay a fine.
 At least one stamp forger was sentenced to the harshest penalty: death.

 U.S. car buyers pay sales tax, and there are fees for registering a vehicle, but they don't come close to what Danish car buyers pay.
-Depending on the price of the car, the registration tax is 105 percent to 150 percent of the sale price.
+Depending on the price of the car, the registration tax can be 150 percent of the sale price.

 As Benjamin Franklin said, "In this world nothing can be said to be certain, except death and taxes."
 Although he's often credited with the idea, that line comes from a 1789 letter, and similar quotes date to 1716 and 1724.